Ishimwe-Jean-Gloire/Restful-API/README.md

-# Restful-API
+Restful-API

-A simple CRUD Resftful API with javascript server
+Restful Api application for CRUD operation using GET POST PUT and DELETE endpoints.